Audacious for Windows 64 bit

 I attached the patch here, it should be applied to both audacious and audacious-plugins.

-#2 Updated by Carlo Bramini almost 3 years ago
+#2 Updated by Carlo Bramini about 3 years ago

 John Lindgren wrote: